Ronald F. Lewis: Retirement and demotion

 As a result of the investigation, Lewis was given an official reprimand by General Allyn and by direction of then Army Secretary Eric Fanning demoted to the retirement rank of brigadier general, which was determined to be the last rank in which he satisfactorily served.
 His retirement pay was summarily slashed by $20,000, leaving him approximately $80,000 after taxes in his first year of retirement.

 Personal life

-Lewis is married with two children, including a son named R.J., who in 2015 was a student as East-West University in Chicago.
+Lewis is married with two children, including a son named R.J., who in 2015 was a student at East-West University in Chicago.

 Awards and decorations

 In addition to the below awards, Lewis is also the 2013 recipient of the Army Stars and Stripes Award, which he received in February 2013 during the 27th annual Black Engineer of the Year Awards Global Competitiveness Conference.